Vyral/base-template/_posts/2020-02-10-file-your-homestead-exemption-today.md

 {% include youtube.html %}

 Today we’re discussing the homestead exemption.
-In the state of Florida, if a house is considered your primary residence, meaning you have lived or will live in that home for at least six months and one day out of that calendar year, **you’re entitled to particular tax savings, up to $50,000 off the assessed value of the home.** A homestead exemption can help you save hundreds of dollars off your property taxes each year.
-Remember: You cannot have a homestead exemption in two separate states, this only applies to one primary residence.&nbsp;
+In the state of Florida, if a house is considered your primary residence, meaning you have lived or will live in that home for at least six months and one day out of that calendar year, **you’re entitled to particular tax savings—up to $50,000 off the assessed value of the home.** A homestead exemption can help you save hundreds of dollars off your property taxes each year.
+Remember: You cannot have a homestead exemption in two separate states; this only applies to one primary residence.&nbsp;

 {% include pullquote.html %}